greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Added a color picker in the color dialog.
 * Added effects: shadow, torn edges, invert, border and grayscale
 * Added rotate clockwise & counter clockwise
+* Added a preview when using the window capture from the context menu (Windows Vista and later)
 * Added color reduction as an option and auto detection for image with less than 256 color.
 When using reduction this results in smaller files.

+Bugs resolved:
+* Fixed a problem with temp-files being removed before they were used, now using a delay of ~10 hours
+* Removed clipboard monitoring, which hopefully solves some problems with Virtual Machines
+* Fixed click on editor button not working if the window didn't have focus
+* Fixed problem with the print dialog not having focus if opened from the editor "print" button
+* Fixed bug #3482709 print with timestamp cropped the image
+* Removed the always active CaptureForm, which resulted in greenshot not "recovering" when a capture caused an exception.
+* Improved the auto-capture mode to honor some settings better
+* Synchronized the selected language to the plugins

 0.8.1 Build 1483